THE STRUCTURE OF GOVERNMENT

 - for which a provision of the Constitution envisages the enactment of provincial legislation; and

 - to assign any of its legislative powers to a Municipal Council in that province.

 A provincial legislature can, with a two-thirds majority, request Parliament to change the name of that province.

 A provincial legislature may recommend to the National Assembly legislation concerning

 - any matter outside the authority of that legislature; and

 - where an Act of Parliament prevails over a provincial law.

-This information compiled with the support of the European Union Parliamentary Support Programme (EUPSP)
+This information was compiled with the support of the European Union Parliamentary Support Programme (EUPSP)